tomwillfixit/swarm-test-cluster/README.md

 # swarm-test-cluster

-Code used to start a Swarm Cluster for the purpose of running unit tests
+Create a simple Swarm Cluster for the purpose of running unit tests

 ![swarm](images/swarm.png)